statix-php/laravel-form-actions/README.md

 class ActionName extends FormAction
 {
-    #[Rule(['required', 'string', 'min:3', 'max:255'])] // string and required are explicitly added because we are not using a typehint
+    // string and required are explicitly added because we are not using a typehint
+    #[Rule(['required', 'string', 'min:3', 'max:255'])]
     public $name;

-    #[Rule(['min:3', 'max:255'])] // string and required are implied with the non-nullable string typehint
+    // string and required are implied with the non-nullable string typehint
+    #[Rule(['email', 'unique:users,email'])]
     public string $email;

     // the timezone propery will automatically have the nullable and string rules applied to it based on the nullable typehint